Getter Robo Arc: Saotome Institute

 A 19-year-old boy and the only son of Ryoma Nagare, one of the original Getter Team pilots.
 During his childhood, his mother was killed by scientists who visited their home.
 Now searching for answers, he partnered up with Baku to go to the Saotome Institute to learn about his lineage.
 Both brash but intelligent, he also inherits Ryoma's DNA, which gives him exceptional stamina and strength as well as superb regenerative capabilities.
 He is also shown not to like flashy weapons like his father, as he only uses a Revolver.
-As a Getter pilot, Takuma pilots the Getter Arc which focuses both in power and close combat.
+As a Getter pilot, Takuma pilots the Getter Arc, which focuses on both power and close combat.